physimals/quantiphyse-docs/asl_tutorial.rst

 Motion and Distortion correction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+First we need to load an additional data file:

+ - ``aslcalib_PA.nii.gz`` - this is a 'blipped' calibration image - identical to ``aslcalib``
+   apart from the use of posterior-anterior phase encoding (anterior-posterior was used in the rest of the ASL data).
+This is provided for distortion correction.

 Go back to the GUI which should still be setup from the last analysis you did.

 On the ``Corrections`` tab, we will check ``Motion Correction``to enable it, and